“I recognize in your writing, and especially in your letter, how close your way of thinking is to my own.”

 Haply reknit, the long-divided Love.

 Architrenius is determined to resolve the problems that arise from living with other people.
-Like the character of Bottom in A Midsummer Night’s Dream, whose head is transformed into that of an ass, Architrenius, like Bottom, will need an entirely new head to reknit the long-divided Love.
+Like the character of Bottom in A Midsummer Night’s Dream, whose head is transformed into that of an ass, Architrenius, like Bottom, will need an entirely new head to reknit the long divided Love, a head that’s simply the crown of a living soul.
 This is the kind of change the writers in my book outline for us in my commentaries.
-As I have done here, the writers I discuss make their case with a philosophy grounded in common sense along with stories and poetry that draw on experiences and images from everyday life.
+As I have done here, the writers I discuss make their case with a philosophy grounded in common sense along with stories and poetry which draw on experiences and images from everyday life.

-Before closing, a word about a letter I received from Roger Scruton back in 2017.
-After I had been reading his books for a number of months, I was accepted to attend the first annual Scrutopia Summer School at Roger’s farm in Wiltshire, but I had to withdraw some weeks later due to family obligations.
+Before closing, a word about the letter I received from Roger Scruton back in 2017.
+After I had been reading his books for a number months, I was accepted to attend the first annual Scrutopia Summer School at Roger’s farm in Wiltshire, but I had to withdraw some weeks later due to family obligations.
 In my place, I sent him my first two books along with a cover letter.
 Some weeks later he wrote me an email to acknowledge the gift, which I readily admit was less a gift than a bit of world class presumption on my part.
-Roger had graciously devoted some time to looking through my work, and near the end of the email he concluded, “I recognize in your writing, and especially in your letter, how close your way of thinking is to my own.”
+Roger had graciously devoted some time to looking through my work, and near the end of the email he concluded, “I recognize in your writing and especially in your letter how close your way of thinking is to my own.”
 My way of thinking was adequate for the life I had lived up to that point.
-I can only hope that a like-mindedness with Roger’s thinking will lead to further insights and understanding.
+I can only hope that a likemindedness with Roger’s thinking will lead to further insights.

 Once I got going, my book on The Soul of the World seemed almost to write itself.
 It gave me wonderful days and nights as I engaged the question, “What does it mean to be a living soul?”
 From day to day, I would read Roger’s text, and my own words, images, and ideas would come out of nowhere.
 Right in the middle of the process, though, I learned that Roger had died.
 For a moment it felt like the rug had been pulled out from under the whole project, even though my relationship with the man himself was so slight.
 As naturally as I breathe to live, though, the relationship and a creative response continued.

 Dear Reader, more than any other contemporary writer Scruton’s work has given me some satisfaction concerning this contradiction at the heart of human experience.
-He has gone on a journey to find Nature’s secret dwelling place in order “to reknit, happily reknit, the long-divided Love.”
-I have gratefully followed the path he opened up.
+He has gone a journey to find Nature’s secret dwelling place in order “to reknit, happily reknit, the long divided Love.”
+I have gratefully followed in the path he opened up.

 Alan Griesinger